Bruce Matthews (Canadian Army officer): Military career

+From left to right, Major-General Chris Vokes, General Harry Crerar, Field Marshal Sir Bernard Montgomery, Lieutenant-General Brian Horrocks, Lieutenant-General Guy Simonds, Major-General Daniel Spry, and Major-General Bruce Matthews, pictured here in early 1945 during Operation Veritable.

 He returned to the United Kingdom in January 1944, having been transferred to the II Canadian Corps as CCRA, regarded as the "second most senior job for a gunner in the Canadian forces".
 II Corps was activated in Normandy on July 11, 1944, over a month after the Normandy landings, and participated in several actions (Operations Atlantic, Spring, Totalize and Tractable) in the Battle of Normandy.
 Matthews developed the artillery firing plans for each of these operations.

 Senior commanders of the First Canadian Army, May 1945.
 Seated from the left: Stanisław Maczek (Polish Army), Guy Simonds, Harry Crerar, Charles Foulkes, Bert Hoffmeister.
 Standing from the left:

 Ralph Keefler, Bruce Matthews, Harry Foster, Robert Moncel (standing in for Chris Vokes), Stuart Rawlins (British Army).

 Matthews' coordination of the large-scale artillery support in Normandy and Walcheren showed him to be a highly skilled gunner.

 In November 1944, due to Simonds recommending him, Matthews was promoted to major general and appointed General Officer Commanding (GOC) of the 2nd Canadian Infantry Division, after Charles Foulkes had been sent to Italy to command I Canadian Corps.
 Matthews brought it back to high operational efficiency after its gruelling battles on the Scheldt.
 The division took part in the Rhineland battles (Operations Veritable and Blockbuster) battles in February and March 1945.
 The division advanced from Kalkar, through the Hochwald and Xanten to Wesel, narrowly failing to prevent the demolition of the Rhine bridges by the retreating Germans.

 Once across the Rhine, Matthews' division liberated the northern Netherlands and then made a rapid 150-mile move to guard XXX Corps' right flank on the Weser.
 The Canadians captured Oldenburg and they were approaching Wilhelmshaven when hostilities ceased on May 5.